TIBHannover/oer-github-tutorial-liascript/tutorial.md

 1. Delete your cache and reload your page/document

    Often, the old version of the page is still loaded in your browser's cache.
-   If you reload the page or document by hitting `Ctrl + F5` together, you can reload your page while deleting the cache of that page.
+   If you reload the page or document by hitting <kbd>Ctrl</kbd> + <kbd>F5</kbd> together, you can reload your page while deleting the cache of that page.
    You can also open your page or document in a new private tab or window, as the browser usually does not use its cache there.

 2. Check your file names and content